This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 How to harvest pea sprouts

-Once the pea sprouts are ready to harvest, I give them a final rinse and then lay them on a clean kitchen towel to drain and dry a bit.
-You don’t want to store them soaking wet as that can reduce storage life.
-I give them an hour or so to dry on the towel and then place them in a paper towel lined food storage container in the refrigerator.
-They should keep for at least a week.
+Once the pea sprouts are ready to eat, I give them a final rinse and then lay them on a clean kitchen towel to drain and dry.
+This is because storing them soaking wet reduces their storage life.
+After about 30 minutes of drying, I move them into a food storage container lined in paper towel.
+The container is then placed in the refrigerator with the sprouts keeping for about a week.

 Growing pea shoots in eight easy steps

-Planting a tray of pea shoots takes just a few minutes and in just two to three weeks you’ll have plenty of tender greens.
-Here is a quick guide to growing pea shoots:
+Planting a tray of pea shoots takes only a few minutes and in just two to three weeks you’ll have plenty of tender greens.
+Here’s a quick guide to growing pea shoots:

-- Soak the seeds for six to eight hours or overnight in clean water.
-Cover the seeds with at least two inches of water to ensure they don’t dry out as they soak.
+- Soak the seeds for six to eight hours in clean water.
+Cover them with at least two inches of water to ensure they don’t dry out as they soak.

 - Fill the containers with two inches of pre-moistened potting mix, pressing down gently to firm the soil.
 If you have a very shallow tray, you can get away with just an inch of potting mix.

 - Sow the seeds densely.
-They should be touching or almost touching one another.
-Once the seeds have been spread out evenly across the soil surface, cover them with a thin layer of moistened potting mix.
+They should be touching or almost touching one another and once planted, cover with a thin layer of damp potting mix.

 - Top the tray or container with a plastic dome or a sheet of plastic wrap to retain moisture and increase humidity.
-Remove as soon as the seeds germinate.
+Remove this cover as soon as the seeds germinate.

 - Place the planted seeds in a sunny window or beneath grow lights.
-If using grow lights, use a timer to keep them on for sixteen hours a day.
-If placing the tray in a window, turn it every few days to encourage the shoots to grow straight.
+If using grow lights, leave them on for sixteen hours a day.
+If placing the tray in a window, rotate it every few days to encourage the shoots to grow straight.

 - Use your finger to check the soil moisture daily, misting or watering if the potting mix seems dry.